snikket-im/snikket-android/README.md

 - [backups](docs/user/backup.md)
 - [migrations](docs/user/migrating_to_new_device.md)

+#### Can I export my chats as plain text files?

+There is a tool called [ceb2txt](https://codeberg.org/iNPUTmice/ceb2txt) that can convert backup file (.ceb) into txt files.

 #### Conversations is missing a certain feature

 I'm open for new feature suggestions.
 You can use the [issue tracker][https://codeberg.org/iNPUTmice/Conversations/issues]